 Beyond the Classroom

-Personal training occurs in the classroom and through an aggressive production schedule.
-Casting in production takes place across degree programs and in all genres, and additional performance opportunities exist through Second Stage Productions, the Alpha Psi Omega Theatre Honorary Society, New Works Reading Series and outreach groups affiliated with the department.
+B.F.A theatre majors with an acting concentration receive training in the classroom and through an aggressive production schedule.
+Casting in production takes place across degree programs and in all genres, and additional performance opportunities exist through Second Stage Productions, the Alpha Psi Omega Theatre Honorary Society, and outreach groups affiliated with the department.
 In addition, you may pursue a semester abroad as an opportunity to enrich your artistry.